getify/You-Dont-Know-JS/async & performance/ch6.md

 How do you know what's big picture or not?
 You have to first understand if your code is running on a critical path or not.
 If it's not on the critical path, chances are your optimizations are not worth much.

+Ever heard the admonition, "that's premature optimization!"?
+It comes from a famous quote from Donald Knuth: "premature optimization is the root of all evil.".
+Many developers cite this quote to suggest that most oprimizations are "premature" and are thus a waste of effort.
+The truth is, as usual, more nuanced.

+Here is Knuth's quote, in context:

+> Programmers waste enormous amounts of time thinking about, or worrying about, the speed of **noncritical** parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
+We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
+Yet we should not pass up our opportunities in that **critical** 3%. [emphasis added]

+(http://pplab.snu.ac.kr/courses/adv_pl05/papers/p261-knuth.pdf Computing Surveys, Vol 6, No 4, December 1974)

+I believe it's a fair paraphrasing to say that Knuth *meant*: "non-critical path optimization is the root of all evil."
+So the key is to figure out if your code is on the critical path -- you should optimize it! -- or not.

+I'd even go so far as to say this: no amount of time spent optimizing critical paths is wasted, no matter how little is saved; but no amount of optimization on noncritical paths is justified, no matter how much is saved.

-If it's on the critical path, such as a "hot" piece of code that's going to be run over and over again, or in UX critical places where users will notice, like an animation loop, CSS style updates, etc, then you should spare no effort in trying to employ relevant, measurably significant optimizations.
+If your code is on the critical path, such as a "hot" piece of code that's going to be run over and over again, or in UX critical places where users will notice, like an animation loop or CSS style updates, then you should spare no effort in trying to employ relevant, measurably significant optimizations.

 For example, consider a critical path animation loop that needs to coerce a string value to a number.
-There are of course multiple ways to do that (see the *"Types & Grammar"* title of this book series), but which one if any is the fastest?
+There are of course multiple ways to do that (see the *Types & Grammar* title of this book series), but which one if any is the fastest?

 ```js
 var x = "42";	// need number `42`